-Certain property identified for return may have already been resold by the Contractor and may no longer be in the Contractor's possession.
-The contractor should advise its resale buyers, prior to or at point of purchase, that due to national security, the Government may require the return of property.
-Contractor will be required to inform its customer of the property's status and request that it be returned.
-Contractor agrees to withhold further sales participation from customers who are non-responsive or who refuse to return the property still within their possession.
+Certain property identified for return may have already been resold by the Purchaser and may no longer be in the Purchaser's possession.
+The Purchaser will advise its resale buyers, prior to or at point of purchase, that due to national security, the Government may ask for the return of property.
+Purchaser will be required to inform their customer of the property's status and request that it be returned within 2 business days of notification from DLA Disposition Service.
+Purchaser agrees to withhold further sales participation from customers who are non-responsive or who refuse to return the property still within their possession until property is returned to DLA Disposition Services.

-There will also be occasions when the Government will require the return of property issued to the Contractor because it is required for DLA Disposition Services RTD mission.
-DLA Disposition Services does not anticipate a large volume of property will be required in this manner.
-DLA Disposition Services will refund the Contractor's purchase price for the return of the items requested by DLA Disposition Services and will advise Contractor of the return process at DLA Disposition Services expense.
+There may be occasions when the Government will request the return of property issued to the Purchaser because it is mission essential for the USG or its supported programs.
+The Purchaser may return those items that have not been resold upon mutual agreement.
+DLA Disposition Services will refund the Purchaser's purchase price for the return of the items requested by DLA Disposition Services and will advise Purchaser of the return process at DLA Disposition Services expense.
 DLA Disposition Services will not compensate for loss of revenue due to recall of the property.

-Contractor agrees to fully cooperate with the Government when informed by DLA Disposition Services of any reviews or investigations by any DOD, DLA, or Federal Government investigative service or agency.
-Contractor agrees to provide DLA Disposition Services with all requested information regarding the property or information relating to the customer purchasing the property.
-This may include but is not limited to interviewing Contractor employees or sub-contracted employees within three (3) business days of Government notice.
-Contractor must make all sales records, property, and customer's records pertaining to such investigations available to DLA Disposition Services upon request not to exceed three (3) business days of request.
+Purchaser agrees to fully cooperate with the Government when informed by DLA Disposition Services of any reviews or investigations by any DOD, DLA, or Federal Government investigative service or agency.
+Purchaser agrees to provide DLA Disposition Services with all requested information regarding the property or information relating to the customer purchasing the property.
+This may include but is not limited to interviewing Purchaser employees or sub-contracted employees within three (3) business days of Government notice.
+Purchaser must make all sales records, property, and customer's records pertaining to such investigations available to DLA Disposition Services upon request not to exceed three (3) business days of request.